DelphinusLab/delphinus-zkp/circom/tools/UnitTestInputGenerator/Readme.md

               }

 ### 3. run command:
-- Run `bash circom_test.sh` to test config.json with correct paras only.
+- Run `bash unit_test.sh` to test config.json with correct paras only.
-- Change `config.json` to the config that with error in `circom_test.sh` if you want to test them.
+- Change `config.json` to the json files that with errors in `unit_test.sh` if you want to test them.
 (All kinds of configs with error are in `examples` folder)

 ### 4. How to check results
 - Unit test results will be generated in `circom/unit_tests` folder called `Unit_Test_at_(UTC Time)`